-Nurs 122-Practical Nursing II (14)
+Nurs 122-Practical Nursing II (11)

-PreReq: "C" or better in Nurs 120 and "C" or better in Sci 51 CoReq: FamR 230 (or prior completion with a "C" or better) Integrates anatomy and physiology, human behavior, and nursing care.
-Emphasis on understanding and implementation of general nursing care of patients with medical, surgical, and emotional disturbances.
-Application of knowledge in patient-care situations including administration of medications under supervision of faculty.
-(8 lec hrs., 18 lab hrs.)
+CoReg: FamR 230 (or prior completion)

+Integrates anatomy and physiology, human behavior, pharmacologic therapy, and nursing care.
+Emphasis on understanding the needs of patients with medical, surgical, and emotional disturbances, and applying the nursing process to meet these needs.
+Application of knowledge in patient-care situations, including medication administration, in health care agencies.
+Open to Practical Nursing majors only.
+(5 lec hrs., 18 lab hrs.)